-Regular meetings of the Board of Education are generally held on the 2nd and 4th Mondays of each month in the BoardRoom at the Educational Leadership and Support Center, 2500 Edgewood Rd.
+Regular meetings of the Board of Education are generally held on Mondays during each month in the BoardRoom at the Educational Leadership and Support Center, 2500 Edgewood Rd.
 NW.
 The public is welcome to attend.
 Meetings are live streamed on YouTube at EngageCR and are also videotaped and uploaded to the district website.
 More information can be found on the district website.
+Reference: School Board Policy 206.2